Clayton Worbeck: Ministry

 Worbeck began working with Ministry in 2007.
 Outside of one remix by John Bechdel, he remixed the entire Rio Grande Dub release.
 In 2008, he contributed keyboards to Ministry's cover of "Bang A Gong" from the album Cover Up.
 His remix of Ministry's "Death and Destruction" appeared on the Saw V Original Motion Picture Soundtrack.
 In 2008/2009, he remixed the first ten tracks of The Last Dubber.

 Prong

 Prong's Power of the Damn Mixxxer featured Worbeck's remix of "The Banishment".
 Worbeck also remixed "Power of the Damager".

 Filter

 In 2008, Worbeck remixed the first three tracks on Filter's digital-only release Remixes for the Damned.
 Two years later, Worbeck completed two remixes for Filter's The Trouble with Angels.
 His remix of "The Inevitable Relapse" is on the deluxe edition of the US release.
 His remix of "Drug Boy" is available on the European version released through Nuclear Blast.

 Composing for Film

 Beyond the Ministry remix for Saw V Original Motion Picture Soundtrack, Worbeck began scoring for feature films in 2012 when he collaborated with Joshua Bradford on the psychological thriller Dead Within.
-He has since composed the music for several award-winning feature films including Ctrl Alt Delete (2016), Like Cotton Twines (2016) and Island Zero (2017).
+He has since composed the music for several award-winning feature films including Ctrl Alt Delete (2016), Like Cotton Twines (2016), Island Zero (2017) and Ditched (2021).